 Follow these steps mentioned above to clean up your Mac.
 Cleaning the system will surely create more space and make your Mac run smoothly.

-Lara Jason has been working as a Content Writer since last 8 years.
+Lara Jason has been working as a Content Writer for the last 8 years.
 She holds a degree in literature and writing.
 Currently, she’s employed at a renowned iPhone app development company in California.
 She graduated from Ohio University where she studied English and Literature.
 In her spare time, she likes to cook and watch movies.